 Guided reading has been occurring at Hunters Glen Elementary School for many years.
 Simply put, guided reading is small groups of students meeting with the teacher to learn reading and writing skills through books at their instructional reading level.
 The instructional reading level is a where a student needs teacher support to read the words and/or understand the concepts.

-For the 2018-2019 school year, teachers will be participating in a book study and professional development in Dr. Jan Richardson's Guided Reading Model.
-Jan Richardson is one of the leading experts in guided reading and implementation has been very successful at other Adams 12 schools.
-While you may not necessarily see any different materials at home, students will be taught using the most updated approaches, based on research, in this setting.
+In alignment with state and district standards, Hunters Glen uses Dr. Jan Richardson's Guided Reading Model.
+Jan Richardson is one of the leading experts in guided reading.
+Students will be taught using the most updated approaches, based on research, in this setting.
 Per Jan Richardson, the basic tenets of guided reading are:

 - Teachers match students with challenging books that are at their instructional reading level and support their next reading goal.

 - Students become better readers by reading, self-monitoring, and problem solving their way through text, rereading as needed to check understanding.

 - Teachers are intentional in their instruction and responsive to the specific needs of their students.